rakhimov/scram/doc/fault_tree_generator.rst

 * Number of house events.
 * Number of CCF (MGL only) groups.
 * Approximate ratio of basic events to gates.
-* Approximate ratio of re-used basic events.
+* Approximate ratio of reused basic events.
 This events may show up in several places in the tree.
-* Approximate ratio of re-used gates.
+* Approximate ratio of reused gates.
 The acyclic property is ensured.
+* Maximum number of children per gate.
+The average is around (Max+2)/2.
 * Minimum and maximum probabilities for primary events.
 * Number of basic events for the root node of the tree.
 * Fixed number of children for the root node of the tree.